-Ka-50 Black Shark (Hokum) Attack Helicopter, Russian Federation
+Ka-50 Black Shark (Hokum) Attack Helicopter, Russia

 The Ka-50 Black Shark helicopter, developed by Kamov Helicopters JSC, carries the Nato codename Hokum A, with Hokum B the two-seat version, Ka-52.
 Ka-50 is also known as Werewolf.
 It is a high-performance combat helicopter with day and night capability, high survivability and fire power to defeat air targets and heavily armoured tanks armed with air defence weapons.
 It entered service with the Russian Army during 1995 and is manufactured at the Sazykin Aviation Company Progress based in Arseniev Maritime Territory, Russia.